isawil/isawil.github.io/cspgdoc.md

 author: Isaac Williams, for the Center for the Study of Political Graphics
 ---

-# CSPG Digital Mapping Documentation

-## Summary
+## Background

-The Center for the Study of Political Graphics has a digital map of its digitized collections items.
-The map shows the location of origin for over 4,000 posters, and redirects users to catalog records for any posters they are interested in.
-The map is hosted on Google Maps, and uses collections data from Mimsy XG to generate locations.
+When I worked at the Center for the Study of Political Graphics, I created a digital map that showed the location of origin for over 4,000 digitized collections items.
+Because creating the map was complicated at times, I created documentation showing permanent staff how to update the project when my internship was complete.

-This documentation describes how to update the map with new collections items and locations.
+---

 ## Exporting data from Mimsy XG